Jsitech/JShielder/README.md

 Having Problems, please open a New Issue for JShielder on Github.

+# Notes

+After Final Release of Ubuntu 18.04LTS, will not be maintaining Jshielder for Ubuntu 14.04.
+Will focus on last 2 major LTS Releases.

 # ChangeLog

+v2.3 More Hardening steps Following some CIS Benchmark items for LAMP Deployer

 v2.2.1 Removed suhosing installation on Ubuntu 16.04, Fixed MySQL Configuration, GRUB Bootloader Setup function, Server IP now obtain via ip route to not rely on interface naming